IsThicc/Documentation/dashboard/Browsers.md

 # Supported Browsers

-Currently we only have full support for the most recent versions of [Google Chrome](https://www.google.com/chrome/) and browsers built on [Chromium](https://www.chromium.org/Home).
+Currently, we only have full support for the most recent versions of [Google Chrome](https://www.google.com/chrome/) and browsers built on [Chromium](https://www.chromium.org/Home).
 We have yet to test other popular browsers(Firefox, Internet Explorer, Safari, etc.)

 ## Contributing